voxsuperlynx1967/tumblrclone/README.md

 Welcome to the Yumblr Wiki!

-This is a full-stack web application built using React, Redux, Express, Sequelize, and Javascript.
+This is a full-stack web application built using React, Redux, Express, Sequelize, AWS, Material-UI, and Javascript.

 This application is currently hosted on Heroku!
 [Yumblr](https://yumblr-react.herokuapp.com)